JairoLedezma/test_cicd/README.md

  ### Step 1.
 Setting up the OpenShift Cluster
  - Login to your OpenShift Cluster Web Console or Terminal and create a new project
+ 	- Due to the limitations of the openshift plugin on jenkins, we have to do this ourselves.

 # Openshift-CI/CD-Pipeline